W. Stephen Muldrow: U.S. Attorney

-On June 19, 2019, President Donald Trump announced his intent to nominate Muldrow to be the United States Attorney for the District of Puerto Rico.
+On June 19, 2019, President Donald Trump announced his intent to nominate Muldrow to be the United States attorney for the District of Puerto Rico.
 On June 24, 2019, his nomination was sent to the United States Senate.
-His nomination was favorably recommended for confirmation by the Senate Judiciary Committee, and he was confirmed by the full Senate on September 26, 2019.
+His nomination was favorably reported to the floor by the Senate Judiciary Committee, and he was confirmed by the full Senate on September 26, 2019.
 He was sworn into office on October 4, 2019.

 On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
-On February 26, 2021, Muldrow announced that the White House asked him to continue as U.S. Attorney.
+On February 26, 2021, Muldrow announced that the White House asked him to continue as U.S. attorney.